ciriousjoker/LegacyManager/README.md

+This project eventually died because of low demand.
+Sadly, the game also no longer exists as announced by [@SmashBrosLegacy](https://twitter.com/smashbroslegacy) on Twitter.

+---

 # Legacy Manager
 This is a mod manager for Super Smash Bros.
 Brawl Legacy XP.
 Its purpose os to be a one-click installer/launcher for everything SmashBrosLegacy related.